Made by MENDOAbout the books

 De Puy took his portrait, left town a few days later, and that was it – at least, so it seemed at the time.
 Back home in Amsterdam, Randy popped into her mind from time to time – it was impossible to meet this boy and leave it at that single image.
 She visited him again at the end of 2016, and then again in February 2017, and once more in May 2017.
 She turns him inside out, looks at him, stares at him and he lets her.
 ‘Never before have I met someone who gives me so much space to watch, to observe him.’

-Robin de Puy is presenting this portrait of Randy from 26 January till 13 May 2018 in the Bonnefantenmuseum in the form of an installation that comprises photos and film.
+Robin de Puy has presented this portrait of Randy in the Bonnefantenmuseum in the form of an installation that comprises photos and film.